Open Singup

 Monograph content under development

 Mechanism of Action: Valacyclovir is rapidly converted to acyclovir, which inhibits DNA synthesis.
 Acyclovir is a synthetic purine nucleoside analogue with inhibitory activity against herpes simplex virus types 1 (HSV-1), 2 (HSV-2), and varicella-zoster virus (VZV).
 Acyclovir inhibits viral DNA synthesis and must be phosphorylated intracellularly to be active.
-Acyclovir is converted to the monophosphate by viral thymidine kinase (TK), then to diphosphate by cellular guanylate kinase, and finally to the triphosphate by various cellular enzymes.
+Acyclovir is converted to monophosphate by viral thymidine kinase (TK), then to diphosphate by cellular guanylate kinase, and finally to triphosphate by various cellular enzymes.
 Acyclovir triphosphate stops replication of herpes viral DNA by the following 3 mechanisms: competitive inhibition of viral DNA polymerase, incorporation into and termination of the growing viral DNA chain, and inactivation of the viral DNA polymerase.

 Herpes virus DNA polymerases differ in sensitivity to acyclovir.
 The greater antiviral activity of acyclovir against HSV compared to VZV is due to its more efficient phosphorylation by the viral thymidine kinase.
 Acyclovir is effective only against actively replicating viruses; therefore, it does not eliminate the latent herpes virus genome.
 Uninfected cells show only minimal phosphorylation of acyclovir, and there is only a small amount of acyclovir taken up into these cells.
-The concentration of acyclovir triphosphate is 40- to 100- times higher in HSV-infected cells than non-infected cells.
+The concentration of acyclovir triphosphate is 40- to 100-times higher in HSV-infected cells than non-infected cells.
 Acyclovir-resistant herpes simplex virus has been seen in immunocompromised patients, patients with concurrent HIV infection, and immunocompetent patients with genital herpes.
 Repeated systemic treatment may lead to the development of viral resistance in immunosuppressed patients.

 Viral resistance to acyclovir may occur due to loss of thymidine kinase activity, alterations in thymidine kinase substrate specificity, or decreased DNA-polymerase sensitivity.
 The alterations in these enzymes occur due to point mutations or base insertions or deletions in the specific genes.
 The most common mechanism of resistance is loss of thymidine kinase activity.
 These viral variants are also cross resistant to other antiviral agents activated by thymidine kinase (e.g., foscarnet, famciclovir, and penciclovir).
 Thymidine kinase negative variants of herpes virus may cause severe disease in immunocompromised patients.
 Acyclovir-resistant herpes simplex virus has been seen in immunocompromised patients, patients with concurrent HIV infection, and immunocompetent patients with genital herpes.
 Repeated systemic treatment may lead to the development of viral resistance in immunosuppressed patients.